-Mathematics Placement Examination (ALEKS)
+Calculus Placement Examination (ALEKS)

-The Mathematics Placement Exam, formerly known as Calculus Placement Exam, is offered to students who would like to place into MATH 008 (without co-requisite support) MATH 019, MATH 030, MATH 030PL, or MATH 071, without taking the prerequisite course (Math 019 or Math 008, respectively).
-See testing.sjsu.edu, Testing Office, Industrial Studies Building Room 228; 408-924-5980; testing-office@sjsu.edu.
+The Calculus Placement Exam is offered to students who would like to place into MATH 030, MATH 030P, MATH 030PL, or MATH 071, and have not yet satisfied the prerequisites (MATH 071: MATH 008/019 or SAT 570+ or ACT 23+; MATH 030: MATH 019 with B or better; Math 030P/030PL: MATH 019 with C- or better).
+See testing.sjsu.edu/CalcPE, Testing Office, Industrial Studies Building Room 228; 408-924-5980; testing-office@sjsu.edu/

-- Entering frosh who plan to take Calculus or Business Calculus their first semester should take the Mathematics Placement Exam prior to attending orientation.
-Exams are offered throughout the summer.
-Check the Testing Office website for details at testing.sigu.edu. - For course registration information regarding Calculus I (MATH 030, MATH 030P, and Math 030PL) and MATH 071 see www.sjsu.edu/math/calculus.
+- Entering frosh who plan to take Calculus or Business Calculus their first semester should take the Calculus Placement Exam prior to attending orientation.
+Exams are offered throughout September through January for Spring admits and May through August for Fall admits.
+Check the Testing Office website for details at testing.sjsu.edu. - For course registration information regarding Calculus I (MATH 030, MATH 030P, and Math 030PL) and MATH 071 see www.sjsu.edu/math/calculus.